10-Minute Níspero Chutney (Spicy Loquat Recipe)

 Adjust the chili flakes to suit your preferred spice level – you can make it milder or hotter.

-Switch up the sweetener – Use maple syrup or coconut sugar if you don’t have agave.
+Switch up the sweetener – Use maple syrup or coconut sugar if you don’t have agave syrup.

 Try a different vinegar – While I love the flavour of organic apple cider vinegar, white wine vinegar or balsamic can also work just as well.